Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Gate Search Space Simplification

 We now describe a concrete preprocessing procedure that applies the ZS simplification followed by the R simplification.

 \textbf{Preprocessing procedure.} Given a circuit $C = (\gateset\cup\Inputset\cup\Outputset,E,\gateAssignment)$, the attacker performs a single topological scan to obtain the fan-out of every gate and to identify the primary input and output layers.
-Gates are classified as follows: \begin{enumerate} \item If both immediate predecessors (fan-in gates) of a gate have fan-out $=1$, restrict its type domain to $\Sset$. \item ElseIf exactly one immediate predecessor has fan-out $=1$, assign its type to $\Zset_{\mathrm{left}}$ or $\Zset_{\mathrm{right}}$, depending on whether the fan-out-$1$ predecessor drives the left or right input. \item ElseIf the gate is neither in the primary output layer nor a predecessor of any $\Sset$ or $\Zset$ type, restrict its type to $\Rset$. \item All remaining gates retain the type $\Lset$, as they may be required to absorb negations propagated from upstream S/Z-gates or to handle any residual negations at the output layer. \end{enumerate}
+Each gate is classified as follows, and its admissible type set is then assigned accordingly: \begin{enumerate} \item If both input-driving predecessors of a gate have fan-out $=1$, classify it as an S-Class gate and assign type set $\Sset$.